tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:containsAssertion
 - Preferred Label: contains Assertion
-- Definition: Connects a DataQualityReport with Assertions that comprise that DataQualityReport.
+- Definition: Connects a bdqffdq:DataQualityReport with bdqffdq:Assertions that comprise that bdqffdq:DataQualityReport.
-- Comments: Connects Assertions together into Data Quality Reports.
-Alternatively, Assertions can be contained in oa:Annotations, in which case this property is not used.
+- Comments: Connects bdqffdq:Assertions together into bdqffdq:DataQualityReports.
+Alternatively, bdqffdq:Assertions can be contained in oa:Annotations, in which case this property is not used.

 ********************